 Extreme anxiety and stress are common factors that have led to drug and alcohol addiction in the first place.
 If you notice a loved one is dealing with emotional risk factors that have contributed to addiction in the past, know that they may be extra vulnerable to a drug relapse.

 When someone who has struggled with addiction becomes isolated or lonely, it becomes easier to turn to drugs or alcohol.
-Help them maintain sobriety by surrounding them with positive relationships and sober outdoor activities.
+Help them maintain sobriety with our Boulder treatment programs for substance abuse recovery at Choice House, and by surrounding them with positive relationships and sober outdoor activities.

 Casually Using or Fantasizing About Using Substances